Labusyuk/TransportationShedule/README.md

 ![Image of Yaktocat](https://raw.githubusercontent.com/Labusyuk/TransportationShedule/master/webview.png)

 ###### Warning:
-Time scheduling is not working at the time you choose
+Selecting a specific route time does not work at this time.